 Where does the fluorescent color come from?
-The fluorescent color in GloFish is produced by a fluorescent protein gene, which creates the beautiful fluorescence that can be seen when looking at the fish.
+GloFish are born beautiful!
+The fluorescent color in GloFish is produced by an inherited fluorescent protein gene that is passed from generation to generation and creates the beautiful fluorescence that can be seen when looking at the fish.
 The fluorescent protein genes are derived from naturally occurring genes found in marine organisms.

 What will happen if a GloFish escapes into the waterways?
 GloFish are tropical fish and are unable to survive in non-tropical environments.
 Their non-fluorescent counterparts have been sold to aquarium owners worldwide for more than fifty years.
 Despite all these years of widespread distribution, they are only found in tropical environments.
 At the same time, please remember that GloFish are intended for use as aquarium fish only, and should never be intentionally released into the wild.

 What if a GloFish is eaten in the wild by another animal?
 For an animal in the wild, eating a fluorescent fish is the same as eating any other fish.
 Their fluorescence is derived from a gene that is already found in nature and is completely safe for the environment.
 Just as eating a blue fish would not turn a predator blue, eating a fluorescent fish would not make a predator fluoresce.

 Can humans eat GloFish?
 GloFish, like all ornamental fish, are not intended for human consumption.
 Accordingly, GloFish should not be eaten.